wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.2.6 - 2015/05/05 =
+* Tweak - Tested for full compatibility with WordPress Version 4.2.1
+* Fix - Removed check_ajax_referer() call on frontend for compatibility with PHP caching plugins.
+Was returning -1 to js success call-back.

 = 2.2.5 - 2015/04/23 =
 * Fix - Move the output of <code>add_query_arg()</code> into <code>esc_url()</code> function to fix the XSS vulnerability identified in WordPress 4.1.2 security upgrade